 \subsection{Non-crossing annular permutations}

 The context for second order freeness is a second order probability space $(\cA, \phi, \phi_2)$.
 Here $\cA$ is a unital algebra over $\bC$ and $\phi: \cA \rightarrow \bC$ is a linear functional with $\phi(1) = 1$ as before.
 We assume in addition that $\phi$ is \textit{tracial}, i.e. $\phi(ab) = \phi(ba)$.
-We assume that $\phi_2: \cA \times \cA \rightarrow \bC$ is a bilinear, symmetric, tracial in each variable, and is such that $\phi_2(1, a) = \phi_2(a, 1) = 0$ for all $a \in \cA$.
-In keeping with our previous assumption we continue to assume that $\cA$ is a $*$-algebra.
-For an element $a \in \cA$ we call the double indexed sequence $\{ \phi_2(a^m, a^n)\}_{m,n}$ the \textit{fluctuation moments} of $a$.
-As mentioned above the goal of second order freeness is to find a universal rule for computing fluctuation moments of sums and products of random variables given their individual moments and fluctuation moments.
-We variables satisfy these universal rules, we say that the elements are second order free.
+We assume that $\phi_2: \cA \times \cA \rightarrow \bC$ is bilinear, symmetric, tracial in each variable, and is such that $\phi_2(1, a) = \phi_2(a, 1) = 0$ for all $a \in \cA$.
+In keeping with our previous assumption, we continue to assume that $\cA$ is a $*$-algebra.
+For an element $a \in \cA$, we call the double indexed sequence $\{ \phi_2(a^m, a^n)\}_{m,n}$ the \textit{fluctuation moments} of $a$.
+As mentioned above, the point of second order freeness is that it gives a universal rule for computing fluctuation moments of sums and products of random variables given their individual moments and fluctuation moments.
+When variables satisfy these universal rules, we say that the elements are second order free.